ScottSucksAtProgramming/rotary_guestbook/llm_resources/context.md

 ## Engineering Plan: Rotary Phone Audio Guestbook

+## Background
+The Rotary Phone Audio Guestbook project aims to create a unique and nostalgic experience for capturing audio messages, memories, and well-wishes.
+By repurposing a classic rotary dial telephone, this system will allow users to interact with a familiar vintage interface to leave personalized voice recordings.
+The project is designed to run on a Raspberry Pi, making it a compact and versatile solution for events, installations, or personal use.

+The core functionality involves an interactive audio experience.
+When a user picks up the handset, they will be greeted with a pre-recorded message.
+After the greeting, the system will prompt them to leave their own message, which will be recorded and stored digitally.
+The goal is to seamlessly blend the charm of analog hardware with modern digital recording and storage capabilities, creating a delightful and memorable way for people to share their thoughts and voices.
+Future enhancements may include options for message playback and remote access to the collected audio archive.

 **Target Audience:** Software engineers tasked with implementing and maintaining the project.
 **Python Version:** 3.10+ (development on 3.12)
 **OS:** Raspberry Pi OS (Bullseye or later)